python/cpython/Doc/library/curses.rst

 .. function:: curs_set(visibility)

    Set the cursor state.  *visibility* can be set to ``0``, ``1``, or ``2``, for invisible, normal, or very visible.
-If the terminal supports the visibility requested, the previous cursor state is returned; otherwise, an exception is raised.
+If the terminal supports the visibility requested, return the previous cursor state; otherwise raise an exception.
 On many terminals, the "visible" mode is an underline cursor and the "very visible" mode is a block cursor.